 From the data, it’s not wise to go above 75% stocks because bad things do happen and crashes will wreck you.
 But there isn’t much to gain from going below 75% stocks either especially when you use my strategic asset allocation method in which we get the best of both worlds (it’s a good read!…there are plots like this one!).

 The strategic asset allocation strategy really helps us beat the 4% rules targets because Bengen assumes everyone is a dumb robot.
-He even addresses this in the last analysis section of his seminal paper (which I summarized and analyzed here).
+He even addresses this in the last analysis section of his seminal paper.

 So, do I recommend 100% stocks like our YOLO friend up top?
 Nope.
 Our research papers don’t support it either.
 75% is a happy max.
-Does it actually comply with real retirement spending though?
-Read on to find out.
+But Bengen didn’t have houses in his portfolio models and I super recommend people own rentals.

 Emergency funds – Solving Bad Surprises

 Now because you are retired there is something special that happens which makes you different than a normal investor and possibly different than the person modeled in the 4% rule.

 So that means we need to be able to handle bad surprises without getting obliterated.
 Bad health things, atrocious markets, whatever.
 I don’t want to be forced into selling my stocks at a horrible time, ruining my retirement just because I tried parkour and broke my leg.

 Therefore, you need an emergency fund.

 People often treat this as cash but I just treat is liquid assets (stocks, bonds or cash) which don’t fluctuate too much (soooo just bonds and cash).